 Recently, microturbine and other distributed generation companies have seen a renewed interest in their products from the high-tech sector.
-Capstone, which sells low emission, small-scale microturbines, has seen sales increase from 2 turbines in 1998 to 337 units in the first half of 2000.
-Active Power, a company that markets its flywheel energy storage system to high technology and telecommunications companies, has seen its stock price rise from an IPO of $17 on August 7, 2000 to its current price of over $70 on September 18, 2000.
+Capstone, which sells low emission, small-scale microturbines, has seen sales increase from two turbines in 1998 to 337 units in the first half of 2000.
+Active Power, a company that markets its flywheel energy storage system to high technology and telecommunications companies, has seen its stock price rise from an IPO of $17 on August 7, 2000 to a price of over $70 on September 18, 2000.

 LIST OF ATTACHED TABLES

+(Prices are not normalized for weather)

 A1.
 Frequency of Price Spikes in the California PX Day-Ahead Market